-The 1-10 scale is broken.
-For some reason, people think that 1 through 6 are horrible, 7 is average, and 8-10 are good.
-Since this is a messed up scale that conveys no true meaning, I wanted to outline the meaning of each score:
+On the typical 1-10 scale, 1 through 6 is perceived as horrible, 7 is average, and 8-10 are decent.
+Since this conveys little meaning, I wanted to outline what I mean by each score:

 - Bland, disorganized, and/or not very interesting.